TkTech/pytextql/README.md

     --sql=<q>, -s       Run an SQL query against the database.
     --skip=<n>          Skip <n> number of rows from the start of the file.
                         [default: 0]
-    --not-exists, -n    Only create the table if if doesn't exists
+    --not-exists, -n    Only create the table if it doesn't exist.

 ## Examples